 Room and board charges are assessed to the studen'ts account during general enrollment after they have been assigned a room number.
 Students living in resident housing are required to take their meals in the college dining hall.
 Students may select from a 15-meal or a 19-meal plan.
 The college reserves the right to change the meal plan charges at any time if food prices or other factors necessitate.
 Resident housing students who wish to pay their account in installments must pay one fourth of their total charges before classes begin, and the remainder is to be paid in equal monthly payments.
 In order for students to pay in monthly payments, they must see the business office during general enrollment.
 The initial payment must be made at that time.
-Also, a promissory note must be completed and signed by both the student and the approving business office personnel.
 Failure to comply with the signed promissory note may result in removal from the Cafeteria meal plan and/or removal from resident housing.
+In addition, an on-line site is provided for payment.
+Please contact the Business Office for more information.